 Best Registration, Application, Booking, and Request Form Templates for Teams and Businesses

-Form templates give you that head start.
-Registration form templates need names and contact details.
-Application form templates need background and context.
-Booking templates need timing and logistics.
+Form templates give you the established shape.
+Registration forms need names and preferences.
+Application forms need background and context.
+Booking forms need timing and logistics.
 Lead capture forms need just enough to qualify without adding friction.
-A template doesn’t lock you into anything — it just gets you to a working form faster so you can focus on the workflow that comes after.
+Opening the right template means you spend your time adjusting labels to fit your situation — not deciding which fields to include.

-This guide covers the most useful form templates across five categories: registrations, applications, bookings, lead capture, and customer feedback.
+This guide covers 28 form templates across five categories: registrations, applications, bookings, lead capture, and customer feedback.
 Each one links directly to a ready-made template you can open, customize, and publish in minutes.

 Registration Form Templates